 9. Wellsboro

-Wellsboro, located in Tioga County, north of the PA Grand Canyon, hosts their Dickens of a Christmas each holiday season.
+Wellsboro, located in Tioga County, north of the PA Grand Canyon, hosts their annual Dickens of a Christmas each holiday season.
 The 3,175-person town closes its streets, and over 179 vendors set up an early Victorian marketplace.
 Wearing outfits from the 1840s, performers and vendors rekindle the old-fashioned Christmas spirit and Victorian atmosphere to match Wellsboro’s gas lights.
 The event is held the first weekend in December.

 They also celebrate Christmas on Main Street the second weekend of December.
 You can stroll along Main Street and enjoy the gaslit streetlights or ride the trolley to enjoy the picturesque town.
 There are Victorian bed and breakfasts, cafés, and a plethora of local shops to peruse.